OpenMeterStudio/LUMA/README.md

 | --- | --- |
 | [![LUMA control UI](<docs/assets/CONTROL UI.png>)](<docs/assets/CONTROL UI.png>) | [![LUMA stereo split mode](<docs/assets/STEREO SPLIT.png>)](<docs/assets/STEREO SPLIT.png>) |

-## Why LUMA

-- Waveform-first visuals instead of basic meter bars, so the motion feels musical and screen-ready.
-- Insert it directly on individual tracks or the master to see exactly where energy is coming from in a session.
-- Run multiple instances in one project for layered, track-aware visuals instead of a single generic readout.
-- Switch between looks like stereo split, multi-band mode, layered views, and image-backed compositions.
-- Built for Ableton workflows, so it feels like part of the set or project rather than a detached desktop visualizer.

 ## What You Get